 Medicare covers the first 2 days of your hospital stay.
-During this period, there is \$0 copayment.
+During this period, there is a \$0 copayment.

-If you stay in the hospital longer than 2 days, you pay a \$150 copayment per day for days 1-5 and \$0 copayment for days 6 through 90.
+If you stay in the hospital longer than 2 days, you pay a \$150 copayment per day 1 - 5 for Medicare-covered inpatient hospital care.

+There is \$0 copayment for days 6 through 90

 Our plan provides a maximum of 60 Lifetime Reserve days.
-You pay a \$670 copayment per day for days 1 - 60.
+You pay a \$670 copayment per day for days 1-60.

-If you are admitted to an out-of-network hospital after receiving care and your condition is stabilized, you must move to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.
+Cost sharing is charged for each inpatient stay.
+If you are admitted to an out-ofnetwork hospital after receiving care and your condition is stabilized, you must move to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay\